The Children's Heroes series was published in the early 1900ís by T. C. and E. C. Jack, and has many of the same

 the tenth and 18th centuries.
 Each book includes about twenty short biographies of many of the best known

 Englishmen during England's rise from the Plantagenet era, to the early years of Empire.
-The live stories
+The life stories

-of Venerable Bede, Chaucer, John Milton, Sir Isaac Newton, and Wellington as well as Eleanor of Aquitaine,
+of Venerable Bede, Chaucer, John Milton, Sir Isaac Newton, Wellington, as well as many

 others are briefly told.